- Updating your system

 Compilation and Installation

-With DKMS, the kernel modules and the userspace applications need to be installed separately.
+The kernel modules and the userspace applications need to be compiled and installed separately.

 This is how you compile and install the kernel modules: